siyanz/siyanz.github.io/_posts/2017-5-1-Coding-Tactile-Symbols.md

  - name: fAbousi
 ---
 ### Project Description
-We present a study to examine one’s learning and processing capacity of broadband tactile information, such as that derived from speech.
-By associating 9 haptic custom-designed symbols to 9 phonemes using location of articulation, we demonstrated that novel users can recognize, learn, and retain the tactile symbols, aka haptic words.
-They can further generalize the knowledge to recognize new words that they have not trained on before.
+We designed a haptic device that associates 9 custom-made haptic symbols to different phonemes.
+Combining these phonemes, the device forms haptic words and plays on users' forearm to deliver information.
+Our lab study showed that, with approximately 25 minutes of training, users can recognize, learn, and remember the 9 haptic phonemes and 20 haptic words (sequences of haptic phonemes).
+The users can further generalize the knowledge to recognize new words that they have not trained on before.